diegormsouza/gnc-a-caribbean/README.md

 - **Animation** directory: Example script for the 5th day

-- **Miscellaneous** directory: Example script for the 5th and 6th days
+- **Miscellaneous** directory: Example scripts for the 5th and 6th days